MarketMuse: An In-depth Review of its Features, Competition, and Deals

 It basically opens up a content editor where it gives you a list of keywords/ topics in order of relevance. (most important ones on top)

-But the technology that is used to derive at the recommendations are different.
+But the technology that is used to derive the recommendations is different.

 MarketMuse claims to analyze tens of thousands of pages and provide personalized recommendations unique to YOUR domain.